Skip to content

 Quickstart

 Five minutes from git clone to a verified round-trip message.
-Copy-pasteable, idempotent, no AWS credentials required.
+Copy-pasteable, all containers pulled from public registries plus one tiny local build.

 Before you start